-Parents wishing to take their child out of school during term time must send a written request to the Headteacher before arrangements are made.
+Parents wishing to take their child out of school during term time must send a written request to the Headteacher, in the form of a Leave of Absence Request form before arrangements are made.
 Documentary evidence of leave and return dates may be required in order to process the request.
 Retrospective requests will not be considered and therefore will result in the absence being categorised as unauthorised.
 Each request will be considered individually but it should be noted that the Headteacher may not grant any leave of absence during term time unless there are exceptional circumstances.

 All requests for leave of absence will receive a written response.
-Where a request has been granted, the letter/email will state:
+When a request has been granted, the letter/email will state:

-- The expected date of return - That parents must contact school should any delays occur
+- The expected date of return - That parents should contact school if any delay should occur